 2. Find a smart solution for tricky spaces

 Use space efficiently in period properties where sloping ceilings or awkward under-eaves spaces rule out full-height furniture.
 Cubbyhole shelving can be configured to run floor-to-ceiling to maximum the full height of the room, with angled doors that slide smoothly in and out.
 This solution can be particularly useful for bulky sweaters or shoe storage ideas.

 ‘Many of us have lots of shoes and bags to store.
 If they are housed in their boxes or bags, and stored two or three deep, it’s difficult to see what you have at a glance.
 Installing open storage is far more practical,’ adds Rachel Hutcheson.

 Shelves at the top of closets are a great way of utilizing space above clothes rails that might otherwise be wasted.
 Use shelves to store bulky items like sweaters and chunky knitwear that might get snagged or stretched if hung on a hanger.
 Thicker items fold easily and won’t crease or lose their shape when stacked in a pile and are easier to access than if tucked away in drawers.

-If your closet doesn’t have built-in dividers, create your own by buying plastic dividers off-the-peg that simply slot in on top of shelves.
+If your closet doesn’t have built-in bedroom organizers, create your own dividers by buying plastic versions off-the-peg that simply slot in on top of shelves.
 Aim for shorter piles stacked well, rather than too-high piles that might topple.